-The ability of a global 3-D model to locate regional events
+Ability of a global three-dimensional model to locate regional events

-M.H.
-Ritzwoller, N.M.
-Shapiro, A.L.
-Levshin, E.A.
-Bergman, E.R.
-Engdahl of Colorado at Boulder, Boulder, Colorado, USA
+M. H. Ritzwoller, N. M. Shapiro, A. L. Levshin, E. A. Bergman, and E. R. Engdahl

-Center for Imaging the Earth's Interior, Department of Physics, University
+Center for Imaging the Earth's Interior, Department of Physics, University of Colorado at Boulder, Boulder, Colorado, USA